 Rueda is the family patriarch and its most outspoken opposition activist.
 Carlos had followed him into political organizing.
 When the family was threatened, Carlos and several other relatives sought asylum in the United States, while Rueda stayed to fight for what he believed in.

-Yet when I mentioned that I was writing an article about his grandson’s experience with ICE, Pedro’s face darkened.
+Yet when I mentioned that I was writing an article about his grandson’s experience with ICE, Rueda’s face darkened.
 He said he always tells Carlos: “Do whatever the government tells you to do, and everything will be fine.”